jonlpersson/ed-latimore/site/_posts/2023-01-28-how-to-build-resilience.md

 Having this trust and self-esteem gives your entire life a sense of purpose so you can make it through tough times.

 Meditation should be a core part of your routine.
-It’s a practice that essentially involves deep breathing and quieting your mind.[^2] Taking just 10 minutes to enjoy this solitude and mental calm can revolutionize your well-being and help you not crack under stress.
+It’s a practice that essentially involves deep breathing and quieting your mind.<sup id="fnref:2" role="doc-noteref"><a href="#fn:2" class="footnote" rel="footnote">2</a></sup> Taking just 10 minutes to enjoy this solitude and mental calm can revolutionize your well-being and help you not crack under stress.

 A meditation practice helps you handle stress and teaches emotional regulation.
 During the practice of meditation, your mind is constantly bombarded with chatter and noise as you focus on deep breathing and stillness.

 You learn to let go of this noise and these stressors, rather than attach to them.
 This relaxed, deep breathing practice carries over so that you can deal with the real-life stressors in your daily environment.
 Your ability to do this will build better mental health and resilience.

 Taking cold showers every day also builds resilience.
 Neuroscience research shows that the shock of the cold water sends numerous electrical impulses from nerves in your body to your brain.
-The end result is anti-depressive and helps you de-stress.[^3]
+The end result is anti-depressive and helps you de-stress.<sup id="fnref:3" role="doc-noteref"><a href="#fn:3" class="footnote" rel="footnote">3</a></sup>

 Heal your mind and physical health every day by getting at least 7 hours of sleep.
 Rest moderates all of your body’s processes and can be nature’s serum for negative emotions that have built up over the day.
 It keeps health problems at bay, improves how you handle stress, and lets you wake up alert enough to be present with work, loved ones, and the world.

 Set up your sleep environment so that you can easily drift off, and use it as a reboot to keep you resilient each day.

 ## Wrapping up – How to build resilience